github/opensource.guide/_articles/starting-a-project.md

 If you're not sure how to get started as a contributor, check out our [How to Contribute to Open Source guide](../how-to-contribute/).

-## Launching your own open source project
+## Launching your open source project

 There is no perfect time to open source your work.
 You can open source an idea, a work in progress, or after years of being closed source.